-Marketing and Advertising
+Marketing & Advertising

-A marketing and advertising program will promote assessed lodging businesses as tourist, meeting, and event destinations.
+A marketing and advertising program will promote assessed businesses as tourist, meeting, and event destinations.
 The marketing and advertising program will have a central theme of promoting Oakland as a desirable place for overnight visits.
-The program will have the goal of increasing overnight visitation and room night sales at assessed lodging businesses, and may include the following activities:
+The program will have the goal of increasing overnight visitation and room night sales at assessed businesses, and may include the following activities:

-- Assessed lodging businesses will have the benefit of being on the Visit Oakland website with a call to action to book through our booking engine; - Assessed lodging businesses will be included in all sales and marketing materials for leisure and corporate bookings-driving room night bookings; - Internet marketing efforts to increase awareness and optimize internet presence to drive overnight visitation and room sales to assessed lodging businesses; - Print ads in magazines and newspapers targeted at potential visitors to drive overnight visitation and room sales to assessed lodging businesses; - Television ads targeted at potential visitors to drive overnight visitation and room sales to assessed lodging businesses; - Radio ads targeted at potential visitors to drive overnight visitation and room sales to assessed lodging businesses; - Preparation and production of collateral promotional materials such as brochures, flyers and maps featuring Assessed lodging businesses; - Attendance of professional industry conferences and affiliation events to promote assessed lodging businesses; and - Director of Sales and General Manager meetings to plan and coordinate tourism promotion efforts for assessed lodging businesses.
+- Assessed lodging businesses will have the benefit of being on the Visit Oakland website with a call to action to book through the website's booking engine; - Assessed lodging businesses will be included in all sales and marketing materials for leisure and corporate bookings-driving room night bookings; - Hosting large-scale events in Oakland that will generate significant room nights for assessed lodging businesses; - Internet marketing efforts, including advertising and social media, to increase awareness and optimize Internet presence to drive overnight visitation and room sales to assessed lodging businesses; - Print ads in magazines and newspapers, television ads, and radio ads targeted at potential visitors to drive overnight visitation and room sales to assessed lodging businesses; - Preparation and production of collateral promotional materials such as brochures, flyers and maps featuring assessed lodging businesses; - Visit Oakland sponsored familiarization tours, enabling decision makers to experience Oakland and in turn influence business to stay at assessed lodging businesses; - Attendance of professional industry conferences and affiliation events to promote assessed lodging businesses; - Sponsorship and promotion of events marketed to overnight visitors encouraging them to stay at assessed lodging businesses; - Lead generation activities designed to attract tourists and group events to assessed lodging businesses; - Director of Sales and General Manager meetings to plan and coordinate tourism promotion efforts for assessed lodging businesses; and - Development and maintenance of a website designed to promote assessed lodging businesses.